- Parts Used

 Yes, I forgot to remove the tank, even though I had removed the fuel lines from it in preparation.
 It quickly came off as fuel was accumulating under the bike … DUHOOOO !!!

-I originally tried my magnet to hold the spring and ball bearing together so I could insert them into the hole.
+I originally tried using my magnet to hold the spring and ball bearing together so I could insert them into the hole.
 But the magnet is too strong and there was no room to put a screw driver inside the canister to hold them there as I removed the magnet.

 I used my parts grabber to insert the parts.
 First the spring goes in, wide part to the back of the canister and then the ball bearing on top of the spring.